RobertAKARobin/ineedaprompt/README.md

 All of the interesting stuff is in index.php. dictionary.php is my hacked-together-in-2-minutes dashboard for adding and removing words to and from the dictionary.

-In conclusion, this is the first thing I've put on GitHub and the first code I've made public.
+This is the first thing I've put on GitHub and the first code I've made public.

 To do: